-The heart of the system is a dedicated Jenkins server, with a related front-end website, complemented with a database of test scenarios (test sets) and their various manifestations, test cases (defined by different condition variables).
+The heart of the system is a dedicated Jenkins server, with a related front-end website (web application), complemented with a component artifactory (including test scenarios and their various manifestations, i.e., test cases defined by different condition variables).
 Individual test scenario definition JSON files are stored in Git, in a scenario repository.